99-Daniele/HypermediaApplications/README.md

-# NOVA
+# Hypermedia Applications Project

 ## Introduction

-This project is a web platform designed with Vue.js and Nuxt.js, aimed at showcasing venture capital projects, the teams behind them, and their investors.
+This project is a web platform designed with Vue.js and Nuxt.js, aimed at showcasing projects, the teams behind them, and their investors of a fictional venture capital company called NOVA.
 It serves as a central hub for potential investors to explore and engage with various innovative projects and the brilliant minds driving them.

 ## Features